History of Dansby Swanson in Timeline

 In 2015, Dansby Swanson won the Brooks Wallace Award, recognizing him as the best collegiate baseball player at the shortstop position.

-In August 2016, Dansby Swanson made his MLB debut with the Atlanta Braves.
+In August 2016, Dansby Swanson made his MLB debut.

-On August 16, 2016, Dansby Swanson was called up to Atlanta and made his MLB debut, recording two singles in a loss to the Minnesota Twins.
+On August 16, 2016, Dansby Swanson was called up to Atlanta and made his MLB debut, recording his first two major league hits.

 2017: Opening Day Roster and Demotion

-In 2017, Dansby Swanson was the only Atlanta rookie named to the Braves' Opening Day roster, but struggled and was sent back to Triple-A in July.
+In 2017, Dansby Swanson was the only Atlanta rookie named to the Braves' Opening Day roster, but he struggled and was later sent to Triple-A.

-On September 25, 2018, Dansby Swanson left a game against the New York Mets in the second inning due to wrist pain, which was later diagnosed as a partially torn ligament in his left hand, sidelining him for the rest of the regular season.
+On September 25, 2018, Dansby Swanson left a game against the New York Mets with wrist pain.
+It was revealed to be a partially torn ligament in his left hand, ruling him out for the remainder of the regular season.

-Dansby Swanson's 2018 season was repeatedly derailed by wrist and hand injuries.
+In 2018, Dansby Swanson's season was repeatedly derailed by wrist and hand injuries.

 2020: Career-High Batting Average